 Mr. Babitsky also touched upon more sophisticated methods of identification, such as browser fingerprinting, which our speaker Allen O’Neill discussed in-depth yesterday, and put forward some of the things that websites do after identifying a bot.

-Oxylabs Software Engineer Eivydas Vilcinskas did a great presentation on how to reach a 100% scraping success rate using Oxylabs Real-Time Crawler, our advanced scraping solution that does all of the heavy lifting for you.
+Oxylabs Software Engineer Eivydas Vilcinskas did a great presentation on how to reach a high scraping success rate using Oxylabs Real-Time Crawler (now known as a Web Scraper API), our advanced scraping solution that does all of the heavy lifting for you.
 It was a walk through all the challenges one might encounter while using Real-Time Crawler with some tips on how to solve each and every one.

 However, if you use Real-Time Crawler and could not make it to the conference, we have good news – a detailed documentation with all of the same information is currently in the works and you know you can always rely on our premium support for whatever you need.